lars-t-hansen/swat/MANUAL.md

    If TypeName is string then:
      T must be string or anyref.

-     If V's dynamic type is string then return V with static type string, otherwise trap.
+     If V is not null and V's dynamic type is string then return V with static type string, otherwise trap.

    If TypeName is (Vector T) then:
      T must be (Vector T) or anyref.

-     If V's dynamic type is (Vector T) then return V with static type (Vector T), otherwise trap.
+     If V is null or V's dynamic type is (Vector T) then return V with static type (Vector T), otherwise trap.

    If TypeName is a ClassName then:
      T must be a supertype or subtype of TypeName.

+     If V is null then return V with static type TypeName.

      If T is a subtype of TypeName, or if V's dynamic type is TypeName or a subtype of TypeName then return V with static type TypeName; otherwise